Sxriptor/colabify-app/src/components/projects/repovisual/local/VISUALIZATION_FEATURE.md

 ## License

-This feature is part of the DevPulse application.
+This feature is part of the Colabify application.